-Scientists have traditionally relied on large-scale supercomputers to deliver the computational horsepower to solve their problems.
+CIENTISTS have traditionally relied on large-scale super-Ocomputers to deliver the computational horsepower to solve their problems.
 This landscape is rapidly changing as relatively cheap computer systems that deliver supercomputer-level performance can be assembled from commodity multicore chips available from Intel, AMD, and Nvidia.
-For example, the Intel Xeon X7560, which uses the Nehalem microarchitecture, has a peak performance of 144 GFLOPs (8 cores, each with a 4-wide SSE unit, running at 2.266 GHz) with a total power dissipation of 130 Watts.
-The AMD Radeon 6870 graphics processing unit (GPU) can deliver a peak performance of nearly 2 TFLOPs (960 stream processor cores running at 850 MHz) with a total power dissipation of 256 Watts.
-For some applications, including medical imaging, electronic design automation, physics simulations, and stock pricing models, GPUs present a more attractive option in terms of performance, with speedups of up to 300X over conventional x86 processors (CPUs) [11], [12], [19], [16], [14].
-However, these speedups are not universal as they depend heavily on both the nature of the application as well as the performance optimizations applied by the programmer [10].
-But, due to their peak performance benefits, GPUs have emerged as the computing substrate of choice for many scientific applications.
+For example, the Intel Xeon X7560, which uses the Nehalem microarchitecture, has a peak performance of 144 GFLOPs (8 cores, each with a 4 wide SSE unit, running at 2.266 GHz) with a total power dissipation of 130 W. The AMD Radeon 6870 graphics processing unit (GPU) can deliver a peak performance of nearly 2 TFLOPs (960 stream processor cores running at 850 MHz) with a total power dissipation of 256 W. For some applications, including medical imaging, electronic design automation, physics simulations, and stock pricing models, GPUs present a more attractive option in terms of performance, with speedups of up to 300X over conventional x86 processors (CPUs) [13], [14], [21], [18], [16].
+However, these speedups are not universal as they depend heavily on both the nature of the application as well as the performance optimizations applied by the programmer [12].